Waterfalls Cairns take the ultimate freshwater shower

 That’s what the Far North Queensland Waterfall Circuit offers.

-These majestic falls located on the Atherton Tablelands are a place to soak your body and purify your mind after a long hike on gorgeous rainforest trails.
+These majestic falls located on the Atherton Tablelands are a place to soak your body and purify your mind after a long hike and a refreshing shower on a gorgeous rainforest trail.

 Have your camera ready the Cairns waterfalls are spectacular.